Uvacoder/port-scriptedpixels/content/work/DigitalClipboard.md

 title: "Digital Clipboard"
 description: '1 month contract using CSS3 & HTML5 to create an informative, responsive single page, website that allowed visitors to sign-up to be notified of the App release.'
 date: "2014-04-01"
+dateWorked: "April 2014"
-tags: ['HTML', 'Sass', 'Responsive', 'JavaScript', 'Freelance']
+tags: ['Archived', 'HTML', 'Sass', 'Responsive', 'JavaScript', 'Freelance']
 category: 'Work'
 ---